Global Cultures Flag Criteria and Interpretation

 The following interpretation was developed by the faculty committee that oversees the Global Cultures Flag and was approved by the Undergraduate Studies Advisory Committee.

 Courses carrying the Global Cultures Flag critically engage with the cultures of one or more non-U.S. communities.
 Global Cultures courses may study any area of human activity and may come from any discipline, but in every case must address in-depth the histories, traditions, practices, and/or perspectives of those communities.
 Proposals should specify which non-US cultural groups students will study and explain how the course will expand students’ cultural understanding and awareness.
 In order to highlight experiences of members of the non-U.S. cultural groups being studied, courses carrying the Global Cultures Flag should, whenever possible, include texts (broadly construed) created by members of those cultural groups and give substantial consideration to diverse cultural perspectives within those groups.
-The Global Cultures Flag will challenge students to explore the beliefs and practices of non-U.S. cultural communities in relation to their own cultural experiences so that they engage in an active process of self-reflection and self-awareness.

-Students earning the Global Cultures Flag should learn about non-U.S. cultural content, experiences, and/or perspectives in depth.
+Students earning the Global Cultures Flag should learn about non-U.S. cultural content, experiences and/or perspectives in depth.
 Courses may be structured in different ways to provide a substantive exploration, but must include at least one of the following:

-- a sustained focus on one or more non-U.S. communities, countries, or regions;
+• a sustained focus on one or more non-U.S. communities, countries, or regions;

-- a coherent examination of a particular issue, theme, or phenomenon within the context of two or more non-U.S. communities, countries, or regions;
+• a coherent examination of a particular issue, theme, or phenomenon within the context of two or more non-U.S. communities, countries, or regions;

-- a close study of global phenomena through a comparative cultural framework.
+• a close study of global phenomena through a comparative cultural framework.

 Learning Objectives